Behavioral-Health-Network/famcare-sql-toolkit/docs/exception-reports/clients-with-multiple-active-pathways.md

 # Clients With Multiple Active Pathways

 **Category:** Exception Reports
-**File:** `code/exception-reports/clients-with-multiple-active-pathways.sql`
+**Source File:** `code/exception-reports/clients-with-multiple-active-pathways.sql`
 **Last Updated:** 2025-07-21
+**Author:** Bradley Wing
+**Lifecycle:** `Production`

 ---

 ## Purpose

 Identify clients who are assigned to more than one active Pathway at the same time.
 Supports Data Team staff in monitoring concurrent Pathway assignments that may require review or follow-up.

----

 ## Logic Summary